Picture by Benis Arapovic

 Avoid the idea of walking to get a snack.
 The goal should be a productive chat.
 But a walk to buy a 500-calorie latte’ or snack doesn’t work.
 The snack becomes the topic and doesn’t lead to a healthy objective.

-4. Know the purpose of a walk
+4. Have a purpose for a walk

 If it’s for a longer walk, suggest the idea in advance so both of you will be wearing comfortable shoes.